gopasspw/gopass/docs/setup.md

 completions directory, as defined by either the standard `/usr/share/zsh/site-functions/` path, or by a user-specified `fpath` folder.
 It is not meant to used with `source`.

+If you get an "operation not permitted" error on the newer Mac OSes (El Capitan+) while moving the `_gopass` file, use `/usr/local/share/zsh/site-functions/` instead.

 If zsh completion is still not working, you might want to add the following to your `.zshrc` file:
 ```bash
 autoload -U compinit && compinit